energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 ##### Being nasty - CDDL etc.
 You want to prevent your source code/package from being combined with certain other source code?
 There are certain incompatibilities built into certain licenses.
 A famous example being GPL and CDDL, very similar in concept but uncombinable.
 Made to prevent inclusion of Sun/Oracle property (ZFS) into the Linux kernel.
-Has been circumvented in various technical and legal ways these days.
+Has been circumvented in various technical and legal(ly accepted) ways these days.
+(As in: The author is not aware of any successful law suits against it and e.g. Canonical (behind Ubuntu Linux) distributes a combination of Linux and ZFS for a longer period of time.)
 Try to avoid this if possible at all.

 ##### Permissive licenses
 You want to enable maximum adoption without any care of what happens to what you created, some liabilty protection as long as you are attributed properly.
 Unfortunately "without any care" includes code being commercialized resulting in a competitor arising from this, code being used against you, code being integrated into ethically questionable endeavors, etc.
 This is the raison d'etre of the permissive licenses such as MIT or BSD.
 Be very careful about actually achievable liability limitations and whether those licenses are actually possible given your dependency tree.
+And have a good product definition.

 ##### Public domain
 If your legal system provides this: Public domain.
-You negate even that you created this, you don't want attribution, it's just out there.
+You negate that you even created this, you don't want attribution, it's just out there.
 Use at your own risk.

 ## FOSS licenses are for code, Creative Commons are for data.